khayer/aligner_benchmark/README.md

 ## Read stats

-After master.rb is complete, this code combines the stats of all the given statistic files.
+After master.rb is complete, this code combines the stats of all the given comp_res.txt files.

 ### Usage